HomeDocumentation

 17Security Score

-The Security Score (0–100) on your Dashboard reflects your organization's overall security health based on recent activity.
+The Security Score on your Dashboard reflects your organization overall security health based on recent activity.

-• Security events — higher severity events reduce the score more (Critical > High > Medium > Low)
+• Higher severity events reduce the score more

-• Resolution speed — how quickly your team resolves incidents affects a portion of the score
+• Resolution speed affects part of the score

 The score updates based on the last 7 days of events and last 30 days of incident resolution data.